 The IHG Rewards Club Premier Credit Card

-If you are considering a credit card, this should be on your list!
+This credit card should be on your list if you consider a credit card!
 I earn tons of points that equal free stays, and I get Platinum status just for having the card.
 Here are the highlights:

-- It has an $89 a year annual fee.
+- It has an annual fee of $99 a year annual fee.
 In return, you get a free anniversary night.
 I stayed at the Holiday Inn at Vero Beach during my free night.

 - In 2018, Chase introduced the new IHG Rewards Club Premier Credit Card.
 The new card offers an annual free night certificate but caps the redemption value at 40,000 points.
 This applies to all reservations on or after January 25, 2019.

-- This year 2020, I used my free night at InterContinental The Clement Monterey.
+- In 2020, I used my free night at InterContinental The Clement Monterey.
 This hotel sells for an average of $312, which more than takes care of the $49 annual fee.
 I used this during spring break, which is also a prime time for travel.

 - Earn 25 points for the IHG Rewards Club per dollar spent.